uts-magic-lab/pyconnect/README.md

 # pyconnect
-A simple framework to integrate C++ programs with Python
+A lightweight framework to integrate C++ programs with Python

 ### IMPORTANT NOTE:
 This software is still considered as experimental.
 Please, do not use it in an environment that requires high level of reliability.
 I hope enough people find PyConnect useful and help me to improve it.

 ## Short Description
 PyConnect is a simple development framework to integrate existing C/C++ programs with Python.
-By re-declaring the existing functions/methods and variables in your program with macros provided by PyConnect, you can expose your program's functionality to Python interpreter, i.e. you now can write Python scripts for your program.
+By re-declaring the existing functions/methods and variables in your program with macros provided by PyConnect, you can expose your program's functionality to a local/remote Python interpreter (through PyConnect extension module), i.e. you now can write Python scripts to control the execution of your program.

 PyConnect consists of three components:

-1. a wrapper library that contains macros you need to expose your program's functionality.
+1. A wrapper library that contains macros you need to expose your program's functionality.
 You need to compile PyConnect wrapper library with your program.

-2. a Python extension module that talks to your PyConnect wrapped program.
+2. A Python extension module that talks to your PyConnect wrapped programs.

-3. an InterProcess Communication (IPC) layer for communication between the extension module and your PyConnect wrapped program.
+3. A network/InterProcess Communication (IPC) layer for data communication between the extension module and your PyConnect wrapped program.
 At this moment, only a TCP/IP based IPC layer is provide.
 You can write your own IPC layer with, for example, Windows's messaging system.

 ## Key features of PyConnect